AAteddy/Argos/README.md

 <ul>
 <li>Flask: A simple and scalable Python framework for building server-side applications</li>
+<li>Paramiko: A pure-Python implementation of the SSHv2 protocol, providing both client and server functionality.</li>
+<li>Psutil: A Python cross-platform library used to access system details and process utilities.</li>
 <li>SQLAlchemy: A modern database ORM for Python.</li>
 <li>SQLlite: An open-source relational database management system.</li>
 <li>Swagger: A tool for designing, building, documenting, and consuming RESTful web services.</li>